See how well you suit this job in Career Planner.

 In addition to practical laboratory-based and GLP (good laboratory practice) training, you're likely to receive training in project and study management, data interpretation, report writing, and presentation skills.
 If you're involved in forensic work you will be trained in court reporting as well.

 Toxicologists working within the NHS have to undergo specific training, which varies depending on the entry route to the profession.
-Get more information from NHS Careers: Analytical Toxicology .
+Get more information from Health Careers: Analytical Toxicology .

 It's likely that as your career progresses, you'll spend less time on practical and laboratory-based scientific work and more time on office-based and supervisory work.
 You can progress into project management, having the responsibility of directing others.
 There may be opportunities to move into consultancy work.